ForesightsIT/C2/README.md

 ##### Successful API requests to the endpoint with a JSON payload.

-## Deploy model in Azure ML Studio
+## Part II: Deploy model in Azure ML Studio

 ### Create a new AutoML run
 #### The submission includes screenshots of: